Lucifer's Hammer's "Time Is Death" Album Review

-If Lucifer's Hammer had existed back in the good ol' days, dropping their name would've probably scored me some serious "scene points."
+If Lucifer's Hammer had existed back in the good ol' days, dropping their name would've definitely scored me some serious "scene points."
 This quartet hails from Chile, land of empanadas (and birthplace of Slayer's Tom Araya!) and their decidedly old-school sound is a nice blend of Iron Maiden and Angel Witch's early NWOBHM stylin's with a healthy dose of dark deviltry ala Mercyful Fate for that extra sinister flavor.
 The band formed in 2012 and they've just released their second full-length album, Time Is Death, through the true-metal specialists at Stormspell Records.
 Everything about this release simply screams "retro," right down to the cool-as-hell cover art depicting a hooded figure clutching an hourglass in one hand while some obviously-doomed souls writhe in flames.
 It set the proper mood before I even pressed "play!"

 "Prisoners of the Night" (2018)